HHS/TANF-app/docs/Sprint-Review/Sprint 9.md

 **11/25/2020 - 12/08/2020**

 ## Sprint Goals
-- Continue to review XMS NextGen capability and assess what other access management features need to be build
+- Continue to review XMS NextGen capability and assess what other access management features need to be built
 - Start work on feature to upload flat files
 - Share round 3 research findings
 - Prepare for Section 4 & 5 of System Design Document for upcoming TRB (Dec 10)